awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

 1. Choose the ID for your Amazon EC2 instance\.
 Do not continue until the instance has been launched and passed all checks\.

-To verify the AWS CodeDeploy agent is running on the instance, see [Verify the AWS CodeDeploy Agent Is Running](codedeploy-agent-operations-verify.md), and then return to this page\.
-After you do this, the Amazon EC2 instance is ready for use in AWS CodeDeploy deployments\.
+To verify the CodeDeploy agent is running on the instance, see [Verify the CodeDeploy Agent Is Running](codedeploy-agent-operations-verify.md), and then return to this page\.
+After you do this, the Amazon EC2 instance is ready for use in CodeDeploy deployments\.

 ## Launch an Amazon EC2 Instance \(CLI\)<a name="instances-ec2-create-cli"></a>

-If you have not done so already, follow the instructions in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md) to set up and configure the AWS CLI and create an IAM instance profile\.
+If you have not done so already, follow the instructions in [Getting Started with CodeDeploy](getting-started-codedeploy.md) to set up and configure the AWS CLI and create an IAM instance profile\.

 1. **For Windows Server only** If you are creating an Amazon EC2 instance running Windows Server, call the create\-security\-group and authorize\-security\-group\-ingress commands to create a security group that allows RDP access \(which is not allowed by default\) and, alternatively, HTTP access\.
 For example, to create a security group named *CodeDeployDemo\-Windows\-Security\-Group*, run the following commands, one at a time:

    ```
-   aws ec2 create-security-group --group-name CodeDeployDemo-Windows-Security-Group --description "For launching Windows Server images for use with AWS CodeDeploy"
+   aws ec2 create-security-group --group-name CodeDeployDemo-Windows-Security-Group --description "For launching Windows Server images for use with CodeDeploy"
    ```

    ```